NonVideri/NonVideri.github.io/README.md

 - A To-Do App created as a part of a React course.
 - Connects with a local API to do CRUD actions on tasks.
+- Supports login with Facebook.
+- Uses React Router, Context, Formik, Styled Components and other technologies.

 ### React Router